-RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED MARCH 31, 2021
+RESULTS OF OPERATIONS FOR THE THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2021

-Analysis of the period ended March 31, 2021 compared to the period ended March 31, 2020
+Analysis of the period ended September 30, 2021 compared to the period ended September 30, 2020

-As the Company is in the exploration phase and its property is in the early stage of exploration and not in production.
+The Company is in the exploration phase and its property is in the early stage of exploration and not in production.
 Therefore, mineral exploration expenditures are not capitalized and losses are incurred as a result of exploration expenditures and administrative expenses relating to the operation of the Company's business.
 Consequently, the Company's net income is not a meaningful indicator of its performance of potential.
 The key performance driver for the Company is the acquisition, exploration, and development of prospective mineral properties.
 By acquiring and exploring projects of superior technical merit, the Company increases the probability of finding and developing economic mineral deposits.

-At this time the Company is not anticipating profit from operations in the near future.
+The Company is not anticipating profit from operations in the near future.
 Until such time as the Company is able to realize profits from the production and marketing of commodities from its properties, the Company will report a deficit and will rely on its ability to obtain equity or debt financing to fund ongoing operations.
-Additional financing is required for new exploration and promotional initiatives.
+Additional financings are required for new exploration and promotional initiatives.
 Due to the nature of the junior mineral exploration industry, the Company will have a continuous need to secure additional funds through the issuance of equity or debt in order to support its corporate and exploration activities, as well as its obligations relating to its properties.

-For the three months ended March 31, 2021, the Company reported income of \$1,206,000) compared to a loss of \$168,072 for the three months ended March 31, 2020.
+For the three and nine months ended September 30, 2021, the Company reported losses of \$180,004 and \$1,256,766, respectively, compared to losses of \$1,301,244 and \$1,554,024, respectively for the three and nine months ended September 30, 2020.

 The Company did not undertake any significant exploration activities during the first nine months of 2020.
-For the past three and a half years, Management has focused on administrative and organizational "clean up".
+Since January 2017, Management was focused on administrative and organizational "clean up".
 With the raising of capital in September 2020 and the fourth quarter of 2020, the Company, being well equipped to begin exploration activities, started a drill program at its Last Hope property.

 During 2020, Management worked to secure financing, complete its RTO and get the Company's shares listed on the Canadian Securities Exchange.
-This is now completed.